neumino/neumino.github.io/movies.md

-### Semper Fi
+### Sorry We Missed You
-*Released on 2019-10-04, vote average 10*
+*Released on 2019-10-04, vote average 8*

-The story sees Courtney as Cal, a by-the-book police officer who makes ends meet as a Marine Corps reservist along with his rowdy and inseparable group of childhood friends.
-When Cal&#39;s younger, reckless half-brother Oyster (Wolff) accidentally kills a guy in a bar fight and tries to flee, Cal forces him to face the music.
-After an unfair sentence, Oyster fights for survival in a dangerous Pennsylvania prison system while Cal and his friends are deployed to fight the lethal insurgency in Iraq.
-Overseas, Cal&#39;s world is shaken, and after he barely makes it home alive, he resolves to break Oyster out of prison - no matter the cost.
+A story exploring the issue of hardship in modern-day Britain through a young couple scraping to get by in a casual jobs market.
+A hard-up delivery driver and his carer wife are pushed to breaking point as they struggle to keep their family afloat in a world of zero-hour contracts and gig work.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/FPDuMvbcoLA?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/ysjwg-MnZao?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>